yuval-b/soccer/README.md

 **Generating Figures for Poster:** a standalone notebook for generating figures for the poster.

+**First topaz run.slm**: Topaz job request used when tuning the hyperparameters of the fDNN algorithm- for most other jobs this would change to gpu=1, nodes=1.

 For reference, the repository with all the code created by J. Makins can be located here: https://github.com/bjornmakins/soccer1 .

 ## References: